Two people wearing mosquito head nets

 Why does insect protection matter?

 Biting insects are more than just a nuisance.
 In many countries, mosquitoes carry diseases such as malaria, dengue fever and Zika.
 Even when disease isn't a risk, getting swarmed by midges in the Scottish Highlands isn't many people's idea of fun.
 Effective protection comes down to a combination of repellents, nets, clothing and accessories.
-We will break down these options and explain the benefits of each.
+We will break down these options and explain the benefits of each, whether you are off travelling or having an adventure closer to home.

 • 50–95% DEET: maximum protection in high-risk areas, not suitable for children under 6, lasts 8–10 hours.
 You'll find this in products like Lifesystems Expedition MAX.